medv/pleaserespond/README.md

-# pleaserespond
+# pleaserespond v1

 Opinionated library for a fluid scss mobile-first layout.

 `npm install pleaserespond --save`

     //scss
-    @import node_modules/pleaserespond/pleaserespond
+    @import [path_to_node_modules]/pleaserespond/pleaserespond

 Unifies normalize-sass, jeet, breakpoint-sass and provides a .wrap class to house your responsive content.
 You still need to skillfully leverage jeet to manage custom component breakpoints as you gradually go to higher resolutions (horizontally and/or vertically).

-Plan and write all xhtml/css with mobile-first mentality.
+Plan and write all xhtml/css mobile first.
 At some point, you will begin resizing your browser window up in various directions and certain components will very apparently need a new breakpoint here or there to look natural.
 It can happen at 631px for all you know.
 The idea is to not only use the predefined breakpoint sizes like $mobile or $tablet.
 Though they are handy, jeet exists to allow extremely careful control of your website or app components on an individual basis.

 Because jeet does not use a pre-defined grid system and has amazing gutter control, we do not have to pollute the DOM with any style-specific information (unless you want a fluid wrap).
 XHTML is for semantic content and CSS is for style, that was the idea a while ago some say.